 If the change is of immediate practical effect (such as a cut in pay or a change in working hours or role) and you continued to work without objection, a court is likely to conclude that you have impliedly agreed to the change.
 If, however, the change does not have an immediate impact, for example, a new mobility clause that had not been used, then that is less likely.

-If you have objected to proposed changes and no agreement can be reached your employer may attempt to terminate your existing contract.
+If you have objected to proposed changes and no agreement can be reached, your employer may attempt to terminate your existing contract.
 They will make an offer of continued employment on new terms.

 The TUPE Regulations provide protection against changes to terms of employment in connection with a transfer of an undertaking.
 These changed at the end of January 2014 and the position is different depending on whether the transfer occurred before or after that date.
 Under the old provisions, any changes are void if the sole or principal reason is the transfer itself or a reason connected with the transfer which is not an economic, technical or organisational reason (ETO) entailing changes in the workforce.
-With post January 2014 transfers the restrictions are loosened and changes can be made for ETO reasons if the employer and employee agree them.
+With post January 2014 transfers the restrictions are loosened and changes can be made for ETO reasons if you and your employer agree them.